topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 D2ED: 86 FF          LDA     #$FF                           ; VDG ...
 D2EF: B7 FF 22       STA     $FF22                          ; {hard:PIA1_DB} ... all 1s
 D2F2: 39             RTS

+; TODO how do we get here?
+No other code references this!
+And yet we DO get here!

 D2F3: 0F C1          CLR     <$C1                           ; ??
 D2F5: BD D7 A7       JSR     $D7A7                          ; {PlayGotchaTone} Play the "we gotcha" tone